Poor ol’ Jimmy sits alone in the moonlight

 Bob Haggart’s and Johnny Burke’s beloved American Songbook classic, “What’s New” is given an entirely new interpretation by Sinatra in the album’s fabled third song.
 Previously, the standard had been interpreted by scores of singers in a condescendingly melodramatic way.
 The effect was comparable to leaving a cake in the oven 10-minutes too long.
 In contrast, Sinatra’s version is both understated and coy, making it even more wrenching.
 Linda Ronstadt, who recorded “What’s New” with Nelson Riddle 25-years later, said that she “tiptoed” around ballad at first before agreeing to record it.
 She freely admitted to Larry King in a celebrated 2003 interview, “How can you top Sinatra?”
 The orchestration as charted by Riddle is evocatively restrained.
 To add to the gloom, trombonist Ray Sims plays off Sinatra’s voice like a mournful wail in pea-soup fog.
 It is one of those numbers that stays with you well after the song is over.

 “Willow, Weep for Me,” the record’s fifth number, is composer Ann Ronell’s heartbreaking, cause-and-effect breakup song – the musical equivalent of the aftereffects of a major nor’easter.
 It is no accident that Frank, who long revered Billie Holiday, wanted to record one of her more acclaimed ballads.
 Six months before he released Frank Sinatra Sings For Only the Lonely, Sinatra stated famously that…“’Lady Day’ is unquestionably the most important influence on American popular music in the last 20 years.
 With a few exceptions, every major pop singer in the United States during her generation has been touched in some way by her genius.”
-In the end, Sinatra not only gives a nod to Holiday in “Willow, Weep for Me,” but he ends the tune with the enduring plea: “Murmur to the night/Hide its starry light/So none will find me sighing/Crying all alone/Weeping willow tree/Weep in sympathy/Bend your branches down along the ground – and cover me/Listen to me plea/Hear me willow – and weep for me.”
+Ultimately, Sinatra not only gives a nod to Holiday in “Willow, Weep for Me,” but he ends the tune with the enduring plea: “Murmur to the night/Hide its starry light/So none will find me sighing/Crying all alone/Weeping willow tree/Weep in sympathy/Bend your branches down along the ground – and cover me/Listen to me plea/Hear me willow – and weep for me.”

 Of course, when Frank recorded the number, “The First Lady of Jazz” would have only a year to live.
 In 1959, Holiday died of cirrhosis of the liver at 44 in her bed at New York City’s Metropolitan Hospital under house arrest, poverty-stricken and despondent.
-Of course, it was Sinatra who not only paid off all of her debts but then ended up funding Holiday’s entire service – the largest, most celebrated funeral in the city that year.
+It was Sinatra who not only paid off all of her debts but then ended up funding Holiday’s entire service – the largest, most celebrated funeral in the city that year.
 In “Willow, Weep for Me” Sinatra’s haunting voice throughout the dirge is nothing less than a poignant foreshadow of Billie Holiday’s impending demise.

 “Blues in the Night,” the classic pop standard composed in 1941 by the celebrated songwriting team of Harold Arlen and Johnny Mercer, proves to be a solitary inhale in an album ladened with exhales.
 The seventh ballad in the album, this extraordinary version should be Exhibit A as to why experts such as Wynton Marsalis have long claimed that Sinatra is “a jazz singer in all respects.”
 Recorded on June 24, 1958, there is no counterfeit swooning in Frank’s version of “Blues in the Night.”
 Instead, his voice sweeps; dips; soars, and propels like a turbulent ocean.
 As Billy Joel once stated, “Sinatra’s voice expresses more eloquence that I can ever say in mere words.”
 Years ago, when I played the ballad for a fellow musical pal, he sighed: “Frank sings ‘Blues in the Night’ so persuasively that it makes me want to ditch my girlfriend, go to a bar, and cry into my beer.”